The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: The classification in the case p=2

 \subsubsection{Uniqueness problem}

-The goal of this subsection is to prove that there are no regular subgroups in $\hol(G)$,other than those already found above.
-Roughly speaking, we aim to obtain a result like \thref{thm:c2nclassescor} where the words \emph{“at least"} are substituted by \emph{“exactly"}.
-We proceed by steps: first we prove the uniqueness of regular normal subgroups, then for cyclic, dihedral and quaternion subgroups, and finally for semidihedral and modular subgroups.
-We exploit the link between such subgroups and the so called \emph{Hopf-Galois structures} developed by C. Greither and B. Pareigis in \cite{greitherpareigis}, together with the intuition of N. P. Byott found in \cite{byott1996hopfgalois}.
+The goal of this subsection is to prove that there are no regular subgroups in $\hol(G)$, other than those already found above.
+Roughly speaking, we aim to obtain a result like \thref{thm:c2nclassescor} where the words \emph{“at least"} are replaced by \emph{“exactly"}.
+We will exploit a result of N. P. Byott found in \cite{byott1996hopfgalois}.

 \begin{proposition} \thlabel{thm:c2n!1234} There are exactly four regular normal subgroups of $\hol(G)$, namely they are $N_1, N_2, N_3, N_4$. \end{proposition}

 \begin{proof} Let $N\le\hol(G)$ be a regular normal subgroup, and let $\gamma\colon G\to\aut(G)$ the associated gamma function.
 Because of \thref{thm:srg3} and since $\aut(G)$ is abelian, the fact that $N$ is regular normal is equivalent to